 The getting of wisdom is a three-stage process, according to many Buddhists: “Before my Zen training I thought that rivers were rivers.
 When I advanced in the training I came to see that rivers were not rivers.
 Now that I have realised enlightenment, I see that rivers are rivers.”
 This is a classic picture of how insight develops which is repeated in many wisdom traditions.

 One of the most profound explorations of this idea is found in Dostoevsky’s Crime and Punishment.
 The protagonist Raskolnikov tries to live out his nihilism, his denial of values, to be "authentic" in some degenerate existential sense.
 And so he murders a horrible old woman.
 If there is no such thing as human reality, include inward reality at the level of subjective experience, then perhaps we can merely narrate ourselves as suits us.
 I can decide that I feel fine about murder.
 We all hear people go on and on about how everybody just sees things differently and that's all there is to it.
 Except that Raskolnikov finds this is not so.
-He becomes distraught, to the point of confessional delirium.
+He becomes distraught to the point of confessional delirium.
+His action will not leave him alone.
 His experience reminds me of Freud’s observation that “When I set myself the task of bringing to light what human beings keep hidden within, I thought the task was a harder one than it really is.
 He that has eyes to see and ears to hear may convince himself that no mortal can keep a secret.
 If his lips are silent, he chatters with his fingertips; betrayal oozes out of him at every pore."
-Raskolnikov the arrogant young intellectual thought that he knew everything, but he was blind to the basics of his own being, to the human realities in which he is situated, the experiential or subjective realities which as a human being, with a human nature, he cannot escape.
+Raskolnikov the arrogant young intellectual thought that he knew everything, but he was blind to the basics of his own being, to the value of life, to the human realities in which he is situated, the experiential or subjective realities which as a human being, with a human nature, he cannot escape.